-I didn’t know then that just by talking to someone I could actually find a piece of my IBS puzzle and move forward.
+I didn’t realise that just by talking to someone I could actually find a piece of my IBS puzzle and move forward.

-So when you are really sick of IBS, I urge you to act quickly and courageously, before your mind can talk you out of it.
+So when you’re really sick of IBS, I urge you to act quickly and courageously, before your mind can talk you out of it.

 Have you ever heard, the story of the Bird?